 The lessons systematically develop pupils’ skills of inference, deduction and analysis, increasing their confidence, resilience, understanding and ability to express their ideas.
 They provide experience of ‘verbal drafting’ which develops pupils’ ability to draft analysis, answers in exams such as SATS and GCSE.

 The programme works well with pupils of all abilities and particularly helps less able pupils.
 It also works well with pupils with EAL.
 Teachers repeatedly tell us how all these pupils thrive and make specially good progress.

 Each lesson has a full lesson plan and Powerpoint.
 As teachers become familiar with using them, they say the experience improves their own teaching and increases their self-confidence.
 The lessons provide models of good teaching which teachers enjoy and appreciate.

 Let’s Think in English is based on 30 years’ research at King’s College London which shows that structured development of pupils’ cognitive skills over two years raises their attainment by between 1 and 2 GCSE grades see Evidence of success.
 Previously called Cognitive Acceleration, it is one of only three programmes which have repeatedly been shown in international trials to have this effect.
 (The others are Philosophy for Children and Feuerstein’s Instrumental Enrichment, but these do not relate directly to school subjects.)

-Over 350 primary and schools are now using Let’s Think in English, initially in London and the South East but also increasingly in other parts of the country with more joining each term.
+Over 400 primary and schools are now using Let’s Think in English, across the UK.